davisssamuel/self-hosted-website/README.md

 sudo ufw status
 ```

-# Setup the Cloudflare Tunnel
+# Setting up the Cloudflare tunnel

 Once ssh is setup on the server, you can connect to server from another local client to complete the tunnel setup.